 Students who have selected Saint Mary's as their first choice college may apply for admission under the Early Decision Program.
 In accordance with the National Association for College Admission Counseling guidelines, the application form requires the signatures of the student, parent, and high school guidance counselor.
 The Early Decision application deadline is November 15.
-Early Decision candidates will be notified by December 15.
+Early Decision candidates will be notified by mid-December as long as applications are complete by the end of November.